Bias in the workplace: How to tackle them like a pro

 Conscious bias and unconscious bias are distinct forms of biases that individuals may exhibit in various aspects of their lives, including the workplace.
 Understanding the differences between these biases is essential for fostering an inclusive and equitable environment.

-- Definition of conscious bias: Conscious bias, also known as explicit bias, refers to deliberate and intentional prejudices that individuals are aware of possessing.
-This type of bias is a result of personal beliefs, attitudes, and stereotypes that consciously influence decision-making.
+Definition Also known as explicit bias, it refers to deliberate and intentional prejudices that individuals are aware of possessing.
+Also known as implicit bias, it refers to unintentional and unconscious prejudices that influence decisions and perceptions without awareness.

 What are unconscious biases in the workplace?